Sign up to receive utility billings, property assessment/tax notices and accounts receivable invoices via email:

 The 2016 property assessment values are available at the 2016 Assessment Roll.

-Your 2016 Property Assessment Notice was mailed on March 22, 2016 and the final
+Your 2018 Property Assessment Notice have been mailed and the final

 Your property assessment is an estimate of the market value